cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     ![](static/documentation/images/image093_DETRAC.jpg)

-    You can change any random color pointing to a needed box on a frame or on a object sidebar.
+    You can change any random color pointing to a needed box on a frame or on an object sidebar.

 **Fill Opacity** slider